nickrusso42518/fiftypieces/manuscript/section1.md

 # Business Management
 I started a small IT consulting and training business in 2018 and the non-stop learning that has resulted has been an emotional roller coaster.
 Some of these blogs relate to my own past experiences, while others take a future view about potential future paths and sources of growth.

 ## 1 Dec - Hypothesis

 ## 5 Apr - Single Point of Failure

-## 16 Feb - Good, Cheap, Fast; Pick Any Three
+## 16 Feb - Good, Cheap, Fast; Pick Any 3

 ## 12 Oct - Modern Retail